home-assistant/developers.home-assistant/docs/development_testing.md

 title: "Testing your code"
 ---

-As it states in the [Style guidelines section](development_guidelines.md) all code is checked to verify the following:
+As stated in the [Style guidelines section](development_guidelines.md) all code is checked to verify the following:

 - All the unit tests pass
 - All code passes the checks from the linting tools

 Local testing is done using [pytest](https://docs.pytest.org/) and using [pre-commit](https://pre-commit.com/) for running out linters, which has been installed as part of running `script/setup` in the [virtual environment](development_environment.mdx).

+Python tests requirements need to be installed before tests can be run.
+If using the VScode devcontainer, this can be achievied by using the corresponding task.
+See https://developers.home-assistant.io/docs/development_environment#tasks for guidance about running tasks.

 To run our linters, on the full code base, run the following command: